mbourgey/EBI_cancer_workshop_SNV/README.md

 Most of SNV caller use either a Baysian, a threshold or a t-test approach to do the calling

- Here we will try 3 variant callers.
+ Here we will try 2 variant callers.
 - Varscan 2
 - MuTecT2
-- Vardict

 many, MANY others can be found here: